Epoxide/Certbot-LoopiaAPI/README.md

 # Certbot-LoopiaAPI
-Python script to automate Certbot renewal with LoopiaAPI using [`manual-auth-hook`](https://certbot.eff.org/docs/using.html#pre-and-post-validation-hooks).
+Python script to automate Certbot renewal of a wildcard certificate with LoopiaAPI using [`manual-auth-hook`](https://certbot.eff.org/docs/using.html#pre-and-post-validation-hooks).

 ## Usage
 Create a [LoopiaAPI user](https://www.loopia.se/api/).
 Then change `global_username` and `global_password` in `certbot_LoopiaAPI.py` to the correct user information.
 [Install Certbot](https://certbot.eff.org/).